SvOlli/USB2Amiga/README.md

 * Can I send any CDTV specific codes via keyboard? \
   This is possible.
-Right now, only one keystroke is implemented: the power button.
+Right now, only one keystroke is implemented: the power button (PrtSc/SysRq).
 This way you can turn the machine on, if it is powered by the 4-pin mini DIN connector.
 Others can be implemented as well, just ask.

 * Do I have to install the Arduino IDE just for flashing? \
   No, precompiled hex-files ready for flashing are included in the directory